executablebooks/sphinx-external-toc/README.md

 ````

 Currently, only one `tableofcontents` should be used per page (all `toctree` will be added here), and only if it is a page with child/descendant documents.

+Note, this will override the `hidden` option set for a part.

 ## Excluding files not in ToC